Harvard Chan School Fitness Benefit Reimbursement Frequently Asked Questions

-A: The HSPH fitness benefit provides financial assistance to faculty, staff and postdoctoral fellows who wish to enhance their well being through physical activity at a health club.
-For a complete list of what memberships are covered, please view the List of Eligible Memberships page.
+A: The Harvard Chan School fitness benefit provides financial assistance to faculty, staff and postdoctoral fellows who wish to enhance their well being through physical activity at a health club, gym, fitness center, or any facility that provides cardio or weight equipment for independent use.

 Q: Who is eligible?

-A: Benefits-eligible faculty, staff and postdoctoral members on the regular HSPH payroll who work at least 17.5 hours per week are eligible after one year of HSPH employment.
-Since not all faculty and postdoctoral fellows are eligible for the benefit, you should check with Sarah Keeping, HR Assistant, at firstname.lastname@example.org before submitting an application for reimbursement.
+A: Benefits-eligible faculty, staff and postdoctoral members on the regular Harvard Chan School payroll who work at least 17.5 hours per week are eligible after one year of employment at the Harvard T.H.
+Chan School of Public Health.
+Since not all faculty and postdoctoral fellows are eligible for the benefit, you should check with Sarah Keeping, HR Assistant, at email@example.com before submitting an application for reimbursement.

 Q: What is the amount of reimbursement?